intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

 ```

 ### ImageNetInference
-This example evaluates the pre-trained int8 model using Hadoop SequenceFiles for ImageNet no-resize images.
+This example evaluates the pre-trained int8 model using Hadoop SequenceFiles of ImageNet no-resize images.

 You may refer to this [script](https://github.com/intel-analytics/BigDL/blob/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/utils/ImageNetSeqFileGenerator.scala) to generate sequence files for images.